New Postgres Install

 - Install PostgreSQL normally (from package or source)

-) - Initialize the cluster with that directory
+- Initialize the cluster with separate data and WAL directories

 - Use